-By month 12, WP1 and WP3 will be generating and accumulating processed video data and video-derived facts.
-The corresponding RDF triples, XML summaries and processed video data repositories will be built according to the priorities of data generation and consumption.
-During this phase of development we will work closely with UEDIN, UCATANIA and CWI to match their data use requirements to the repository architecture.
+During this phase of development we will work closely with UEDIN, UNICT and CWI to match their data use requirements to the repository architecture.
 This includes the design of the storage datastructures, the interfaces to the data and the data distribution schema.
 By month 12 the repositories for RDF triples, XML summaries and processed video data will be fully established with the performance of data query and retrieval optimised.
-To enable to use of the repositories in the transient state before fully integrated into the workflow execution environment, a data service platform will be developed.
+To enable use of the repositories in the transient state before fully integrated into the workflow execution environment, a data service platform will be developed.
 The workflow computational platform will be developed to provide sufficient compute cycles to process the video data previously collected, as well as new live data.
 This development is strongly based on the Infrastructure as a Service (IaaS) methodology.
 The extended baseline system will be online and shared within the group members by the end of month 12.

 The next phase of development develops interfaces that allow image and query workflow components to connect to the video and metadata repositories.
-NCHC will assist with the implementation of workflow components into a distributed pipeline structure.
+NARL will assist with the implementation of workflow components into a distributed pipeline structure.
 This is an incremental approach first to realise the extended baseline system and then migrate into an intensive co-development as part of WP5.
 The developed architecture will distribute processes and XML/RDF stores across the infrastructure in a load balanced manner, which will enable parallel queries and parallel processes to run as filters on multiple data streams.
 We will investigate how to optimise the data I/O between the infrastructure and processes.
 We will develop 'anytime' processes that run as long as the user allows, and delivers what it has found in the allotted time.
 As performance bottlenecks cannot always be tackled by adding parallel processes, some code parallelisation will be investigated in months 24-36.